Skip to main content

 Production Monitoring — Keeping Your LLM App Healthy

 Evaluation tells you how your chain performs on a fixed test set.
-Monitoring tells you how it performs on real traffic.
+Monitoring tells you how it performs on real traffic — and real traffic always surprises you.
 LangSmith captures every production run and lets you build dashboards, set up alerts, and track trends.

 Setting Up Production Tracing